progit/progit/de/02-git-basics/01-chapter2.markdown

 After you have created several commits, or if you have cloned a repository with an existing commit history, you’ll probably want to look back to see what has happened.
 The most basic and powerful tool to do this is the `git log` command.

 Nachdem du einige Commits angelegt oder ein bestehendes Repository geklont hast, willst du vielleicht wissen, welche Änderungen zuletzt vorgenommen wurden.
-Der grundlegendste Befehl, mit dem du das tun kannst, ist `git log`.
+Der grundlegende und mächtige Befehl, mit dem du das tun kannst, ist `git log`.

 These examples use a very simple project called `simplegit` that I often use for demonstrations.
 To get the project, run